kanghj/DSM/README.md

     Given a list of execution traces, returns a list of booleans.
     For each trace in the list, True is returned if the trace is accepted by the FSA, otherwise False.

-    :param traces: a list of execution traces
+    :param traces:      a list of execution traces.
+Each trace is a list of strings.
     :param fsa_path:    path to FSA built using learn_model
     :return:            a list of booleans indicating whether each trace is accepted or rejected
 ````

 ````
 update_model(input_path, rnn_model_dir, old_fsa_output_dir, output_dir)

     Updates an existing FSA with new traces.

     :param input_path:          path to file containing new traces
     :param rnn_model_dir:       directory containing rnn model
     :param old_fsa_output_dir:  old output directory containing the previous fsa model and related outputs